msgpack/msgpack-javascript/README.md

 * ES5 language features
 * Typed Arrays (ES2015; [caniuse: typedarrays](https://caniuse.com/#feat=typedarrays))
 * String.prototype.padStart (ES2017; [caniuse: pad-start-end](https://caniuse.com/#feat=pad-start-end))
+* Async iterations / `for await of` syntax (ES2018)

-You can use polyfills for them.
+You can use polyfills for all of them with TypeScript downlevel compilation.

 ### NodeJS